inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 +SITE_API_URL = "https://127.0.0.1:5000/api"
 ```

-in development outside containers.

 ### Overridable IDs in the deposit form

-To improve consistency in naming conventions and structure, some IDs of Overridables in the deposit form have been modified.
-If you are overriding any of these components, you will need to change the ID in your mapping file to reflect these modifications.
+If you are not overriding any of these components, you do not need to change anything.

 The full list of ID changes [can be found here](https://github.com/inveniosoftware/invenio-rdm-records/pull/2101/files#diff-ff3c479edefad986d2fe6fe7ead575a46b086e3bbcf0ccc86d85efc4a4c63c79).

-If you are not overriding any of these components, you do not need to change anything.

 ### Custom field widget prop names

 Many [custom field widgets](../../operate/customize/metadata/custom_fields/widgets.md) used the `icon` and `description` props, which have now been deprecated and replaced with `labelIcon` and `helpText` respectively.
-This is to improve consistency with the naming of the built-in fields used in the deposit form and thereby avoid confusion.
-The old names will continue to function for now, but we recommend updating to the new names where applicable.
+The old names are deprecated and will be removed in a future release.
+Please update to the new names.

 ### Deprecated GitHub integration

+If you are using Github integration, please read this section; otherwise, you can skip it.

-The [`invenio-github`](https://github.com/inveniosoftware/invenio-github) module has been deprecated
+The [`invenio-github`](https://github.com/inveniosoftware/invenio-github) module has been deprecated and its support will be removed with InvenioRDM v15.
+Please use [`invenio-vcs`](https://github.com/inveniosoftware/invenio-vcs) instead.
-in favor of the new [`invenio-vcs`](https://github.com/inveniosoftware/invenio-vcs) module.
-You can continue to use it for now, but it will be fully removed in InvenioRDM v15.

 Please see [this detailed guide](https://github.com/inveniosoftware/invenio-vcs/blob/master/docs/upgrading.rst) for more information on how to upgrade.
 This is only necessary if your instance was actively using `invenio-github` (with at least one user having connected their GitHub account) **and**
 you want to keep the existing data.
 See also the [documentation on how to configure the new module](../../operate/customize/software_archival.md).

-That's it, you have upgraded to InvenioRDM v14!
+## Optional changes

-## Align "Thesis" and "Dissertation" resource types
+### Align "Thesis" and "Dissertation" resource types

 *Required for upgrade*: **No**.